What is RSI – The Basics

 In simple words, the RSI indicator gives you information about how strong or weak a stock price currently is, as compared to recent price actions or price movements in the market.
 The RSI indicator has a lookback period over which the price trend is calculated, which is by default 14 periods.
-This lookback period can be customised.
+This lookback period can be customized.
 Now, the general rule is that when the RSI gets over 70, you can sell, and when it goes below 30, you buy.
 However, to confirm these trends, a divergence indicator can be supplemented with the RSI.
 With RSI divergence, you will still look for the overbought or oversold conditions, but along with that, you will also look for a second RSI valley or peak that is heading in the opposite direction of the price change.
 This signals a possible reversal of the trend.
 A careful analysis of this will give you just the right information to make essential trading decisions with regard to purchase and sale of stocks that show extreme price movements.

 - Sell when RSI is more than 70